hanpatsu/hanpatsu/README.md

 </p>

 <p align="center">
-you not even the fart.
+making graphics is a pain in the ass
 </p>

 <p align="center">